 decides the deadline date for bid forms to be returned

-3. posts an invitation to bid for the next conference on the website home page (LVL asks if we need the following: detailing whom to contact for a Bid Application Form and the deadline for return of this form)
+3. posts an invitation to bid for the next conference on the website home page (LVL asks if we need the following: detailing whom to contact for a Bid Application Form and the deadline for return of this form) I would say to include this information although repetitive

 4. the Chair of the Board of Directors receives the Bid Application Forms for hosting the next conference and informs the Conference Chair